 Safety – reducing bicyclist injuries and deaths

 Sustainability – reducing air pollution and carbon emissions through cycling

-Education – training cyclists or drivers in best practices
+Education – training cyclists and/or drivers in best practices

 Advocacy – convincing decision-makers to prioritize bicyclist safety

 Infrastructure – constructing or improving physical assets that make bicycling better

 Encouragement – increasing ridership, especially for under-served communities

 Grants may not be awarded in each category.
 We will not favor applications based on category, so pick one that describes your proposed project best.